-Today I’ve got a finish to share with you – hurrah!
+Today I’ve got a finish to share with you – hurrah – and some tips on how to sew curves!
 It’s been a fair while in the making as, although it’s not very big, I’ve been working on it as and when inspiration strikes, trying out different techniques and methods.
 It’s been quite fun!

 The idea for this cushion originally came to me when I started working with my Drunkards Wheel templates.
 Whilst making the Candy Swirls Quilt, I started playing with the different ways in which the blocks could be tessellated……I kept thinking of flowers and couldn’t help grabbing some fabrics to make a mini meadow!

-I love sewing curves – they open up the opportunities to make so many different patterns.
-Because of the segments in the Drunkards Wheel you can use lots of fabrics – always fun – and it’s a great way of using up scraps.
+I love sewing curves.
+They open up the opportunities to make so many different patterns.
+Because of the segments in the Drunkards

-If you’ve never sewn curves, they can be a bit scary to start with – I remember reading up on it so much before finally having a go at it.
+If you’ve never sewn curves, they can be a bit scary to start with – I remember reading up on it so much before finally having a go.
 And it wasn’t anywhere near as bad as I thought it would be, honestly!!!
 The trick is to experiment and find what works best for you.

 Some Hints & Tips for sewing curves;